Black Peppering on Discus Fish – Causes and Treatment

 Will the black peppering eventually go away as the discus get older?

 It all depends on the colors of your aquarium.
 If you have dark colors in the aquarium the peppering will only increase with time.
-If you have bright colors in the aquarium eventually the peppering will fade away.
+If you have bright colors in the aquarium eventually the peppering will fade away but usually not 100%.

 Depending on the environment that the fish were raised will determine if the black peppering on discus fish will eventually fade away or not.
 In my personal experience I have never seen the black peppering disappear completely but I have seen it fade drastically.
 Also feeding your discus a high quality food will help to reduce the black peppering.